All Terrain Manual

 Standard Push Rims

 Wheelchair users will be familiar with how these wheelchairs operate.
 It’s basically a gnarly version of your standard wheelchair.
 You operate them both the same way, using push rims for propulsion (or the wheels themselves, gloves recommended).
 And like standard wheelchairs, they range widely in price.
-On the inexpensive side the Excel G-Explorer runs $400+US and has the chops for mild terrain.
-It’s lightweight and foldable and good for travel.
+The least expensive route to take would be to purchase all-terrain wheelchair tires with pushrims for your existing wheelchair, $300-$600/pair.
+Sportaid offers a couple and Sumo Wheelchair Wheels can be found on Amazon.
+Note: You may need to modify the brake setup to work with the larger tires and purchase spacers so the wheels don't rub on your side guards.
+Confer with your wheelchair specialty shop with questions.
+A fully built complete option includes the Nfudishpu Outlander ($1,300), which has the chops for mild terrain.
+It’s relatively lightweight and foldable and good for travel.
+(Alas, at only $400, the Excel G Explorer is priced right, but they do not ship to the US.)
 Meanwhile, you can drop $3,000 on the Top End Crossfire All Terrain, a rigid chair that will sail through rough-ish terrain.
 But a big but.
 In order to sail through said terrain, you are going to need the strength of Juanita Najerato, who lives just up the way from me.
 A firefighter, Juanita owns the powerlifting world record in the dead lift in her 115-lb weight class.
 So, if you can raise a 430-lb weight from the floor to waist level, you are good to go!
 If not, even for “easy” terrain, you will likely need the assistance of a pusher.
 Standard push rims just do not allow the user to generate enough torque to handle challenging terrain.

 Despite the drawback of not being able to tackle the Andes with aplomb, there are some distinct advantages of these all-terrain wheelchairs.
 For starters, they are easy to transport and will comfortably fit into most vehicles.
 This is a big deal as you’ll soon read.
 Two, if a little snow or mud or patch of grass is in your way, these chairs will get you where you want to go, especially if you have a bit of help.
 And an even bigger deal: they can do double duty.
 You can use them both indoors and outdoors.
 That way if you are out and about exploring, you can easily roll into any accessible bathroom to take care of bodily needs as they arise.